barrucadu/lookwhattheshoggothdraggedin.com/posts/dice-rolls-in-traveller.markdown

 ![Chance of succeeding ehen trying a check again, with target number normalised to zero.](files/dice-rolls-in-traveller/try-again.png)

-Interestingly, pushing a roll is better if your `Total Modifier minus Difficulty Target` is below -9, but a task chain is better at -9 or higher.
-This is the point at which the task chain tips over to being more likely to have a positive than negative modifier.
-So keep that in mind if the character is really poorly suited to a situation: perhaps they *should* first have to climb out of the hole they dug for themselves, rather than just get a second attempt!
+Pushing a roll is always better than doing a task chain.
+Because the first roll failed, the second roll in the chain will always have a negative modifier; whereas a pushed roll is just a straight re-roll.
+So keep that in mind if the character is really poorly suited to a
+situation: perhaps they *should* first have to climb out of the hole they dug for themselves, rather than just get a second attempt!

 For example, if the [glo:pc] is trying to repair something, and they badly fail, then a task chain makes sense as they now need to repair